Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/02_usurper_of_frost.en.md

 - After 10 seconds, the *Chains of Everlasting Light* debuff will turn into *Curse of Everlasting Light*.
 From this point on, the raid wipes if the tethers get too short.
+- Two connected players will also have a 16 second *The Weight of Light* debuff.
+When the timer expires, this explodes with a 4-man stack.

 There will also be six stacks of *Lightsteeped* randomly distributed among the party (although no player can start with more than two stacks).